 If you want to find out how much you should get, try our Settlement Agreement Calculator.

-You are probably already aware that the first £30,000 ‘ex gratia‘ payment is normally tax free, above which the balance will be subjected to income tax and NI deductions just like a salary.
+You may already be aware that the first £30,000 ‘ex gratia‘ payment is normally tax free, above which the balance will be subjected to income tax and NI deductions just like a salary.
 You may also find that you can’t pay more than a £50,000 lump sum into the pension scheme in total for this tax break to be applicable so check how much you’ve paid in already.

 Every pension scheme is different, and we would advise that you contact your specific pension provider to ask them what their rules are on paying in tax free lump sums.
 One common feature across all providers is that if you have a settlement agreement in place, you are normally allowed to pay in a lump sum tax free.
 You can then draw this money down during your retirement in instalments in the usual way.
-This is particularly useful if you are nearing retirement age (and your settlement agreement settlement amount is over £30,000 in the first place).
+This is particularly useful if you are nearing retirement age (and your settlement amount is over £30,000 in the first place).

 Top TipsChris Hogg